emilyjennings/register-your-kid/README.md

 2.5.19
 I added JavaScript functionality using AJAX and JSON to dynamically present form submissions on the pages - check out the new course page where a user can make a new course.
 There are other clickable DOM objects that allow the user to browse through things quickly.

+3.6.19
+I added some comments, changed the styling, and added more seeds.
+The center I created this project for is looking at it to decide if they could use something like this.

 ## Ruby version